-Any type of CBD-based product is legal thanks to the Farm Bill.
+Any type of hemp-based CBD product is legal thanks to the Farm Bill.
 However, there is specific criteria that CBD products must meet.
 Let's take a look at what makes CBD products legal.

 First, CBD products must be derived from hemp.
 Remember, the Farm Bill removed hemp from the Controlled Substances Act.
 If you find CBD oil that's derived from THC-rich cannabis plants, it's not legal on a federal level, but only in certain states.

-Next, all CBD products must test below 0.3% THC.
+Next, regardless or their origin, all CBD products must test below 0.3% THC.
 Lawmakers decided that 0.3% THC is the maximum allowable threshold of THC in any CBD product.
 If your CBD product exceeds 0.3% THC, it's illegal.

-Lastly, CBD products are not approved by the FDA yet.
+Finally, CBD products are not approved by the FDA yet.
 While the Farm Bill of 2018 did give control of the regulation of CBD to the FDA, this regulation has not begun thus far.
-So, if you find a CBD product that makes health claims, it's illegal.
+So, if you find a CBD product that makes health claims, it's illegal in the united States.
 CBD is a therapeutic substance that can assist and support various mental and physical issues.
 Still, manufacturers cannot claim that CBD cures anything.

 How Much CBD Can You Carry?